coq/coq/doc/sphinx/language/extensions/match.rst

 .. table:: Printing Let @qualid

-   Specifies a set of qualids for which pattern matching is displayed using a let expression.
+   This :term:`table` specifies a set of qualids for which pattern matching is displayed using a let expression.
    Note that this only applies to pattern matching instances entered with :g:`match`.
    It doesn't affect pattern matching explicitly entered with a destructuring :g:`let`.